 The Student Ombudsman cannot:

-- provide advice to students as to the merit of their case.
+- provide advice to students as to the merits of their case

 - Contact the Office of the Student Ombudsman